Integrity of Elections

 The Economist’s democracy index.

-The methodology utilised by the EIU is not that easy to describe and one suspects that it is partly an end game evaluation: if the people elected by a country’s electoral system are approved by the EIU’s appointed judges, then it is likely to be judged more democratic than otherwise.
-It is hard to see how general political participation, as compared to voting, and political culture would be indicators of democracy (apart from the question of how one could measure those anyway) but those are two of the five categories used in their evaluation.
+The methodology utilised by the EIU is not that easy to describe and one suspects that it is partly an end game evaluation: if the people elected by a country's electoral system are approved by the EIU’s appointed judges, then it is likely to be considered more democratic than otherwise.
+It is hard to see how general political participation, as compared to voting, and political culture would be serious indicators of democracy (apart from the question of how one could measure those anyway) but those are two of the five categories used in their evaluation.

 The links below are a video of an original news item of the 2017 EIU’s report release, followed by a criticism of that report.

 Fortune Magazine: The U.S. Was Just Downgraded from a “Full” to a “Flawed Democracy”